RfidResearchGroup/proxmark3/docker/homebrew/README.md

 # Notes on linux homebrew

+If needed to install sth, run brew as user linuxbrew

 Do not `brew install arm-none-eabi-gcc`, it's a Mach-O executable.

 So only host bins can be built (except tools/hitag2crack/crack5opencl which needs OpenCL)